 When I click and point with the table, I opt to see only the data for accommodations matching my definition.
 As you can above, 778 3-bedroom accommodations match my definition on the competing market.

-When we look in the table we can get some information about the average daily rate for these accommodations (Here the period is over 4 months, as I have not yet started playing with time periods).
+When we look at the table we can get some information about the average daily rate for these accommodations (Here the period is over 4 months, as I have not yet started playing with time periods).

 Price-wise, here are the average daily rates that we get: